 Children are taught the importance of reading, both for enjoyment and for information.
 They need to feel comfortable around books and learn to develop their concentration and imagination.
 Children are also shown how reading is a necessary skill in our personal lives.

 The main reading scheme used at Corsham Regis is the Oxford Reading Tree.
 Reading skills are taught through the Read Write Inc phonics scheme, which is an inclusive literacy programme for all children learning to read from Foundation Stage to Year 4.
-There is a document and more detailed information about Read Write Inc. at the bottom of this page.
+More detailed information about Read Write Inc. is at the bottom of this page.

 In KS2, reading skills are taught through daily guided reading lessons where children take part in a range of reading activities, are immersed in a range of reading genres as well as reading with the teacher.